josephdviviano/script-it/README.md

 Introduction
 ------------
-scriptuit platform for developing BASH pipelines with a focus on rapid prototyping and ease of reproducibility.
+script-it platform for developing BASH pipelines with a focus on rapid prototyping and ease of reproducibility.
 It was designed primarily with the needs of experimental researchers in mind.
 It is able to intelligently chain together BASH modules with a specially formatted header in any way the user desires to create a script for analysing data.

-scriptuit facilitates the construction of scripts that can be run on your computer or in a distributed computing environment by only answering a few high-level questions.
-These 'recipes' are stored as compact and easy-to-read master scripts.
-Scriptuit can be used to render a master script to fully self-contained BASH script for portability or further tweaking.
-In this way, scriptuit acts as your lab notebook, and it's outputs can be shared with collaborators or reviewers.
+script-it facilitates the construction of scripts that can be run on your computer or in a distributed computing environment by only answering a few high-level questions.
+These 'recipes' are stored as compact and easy-to-read master scripts. script-it can be used to render a master script to fully self-contained BASH script for portability or further tweaking.
+In this way, script-it acts as your lab notebook, and it's outputs can be shared with collaborators or reviewers.

 Modules
 -------
 Modules take the form of BASH scripts with a special header format.
-They are active so long as they are kept in the `SCRIPTUIT_MODULES` directory.
+They are active so long as they are kept in the `script-it_MODULES` directory.

-A scriptuit module has the following in it's header:
+A script-it module has the following in it's header:

     #!/bin/bash
     #
     # module_name input list_variable float_variable int_variable
     #
-    # input:          input prefix, to find input files. auto-determined by scriptuit
+    # input:          input prefix, to find input files. auto-determined by script-it
     # list_variable:  a list of strings for the user to select from [list: apples banannas oranges]
     # float_variable: a number (allows for decimals). [float]
     # int_variable:   a number (no decimals) [int]